CIPA

 A: No!
 The school/library is only required to have the meeting once, ever.

-Remember to retain the meeting announcement and an agenda or meeting minutes with your E-rate documents.
+Remember to retain the meeting announcement and an agenda or meeting minutes with your E-Rate documents.

 4. Education for students (schools only)